Bootie: Luge racing shoe

 Pod: Also known as the shell, the aerodynamic shell attached to the bottom of the racing sled.
 It also acts as the seat for the athlete.

 Push: The phase of the start motion immediately prior to the release of the handles.
-This is exemplified by a push off the start handles using the triceps, causing extension of the arms, or the phenomenon of acceleration an athlete feels when exiting a large tight turn.
-The G-forces act on a sled in a curve by trying to pull the sled up the curve.
+This is exemplified by a push off the start handles using the triceps, causing extension of the arms.
+Also used for the G-forces that act on a sled in a curve to pull the sled up the curve.
 The athlete fights this by steering the sled low in the curve.
 When this steer is released at the exit, the G-forces that wanted to pull the sled up now push the sled out of the curve.
 This is the desirable condition an athlete strives to reach.

 Shell: Also known as the pod, the aerodynamic component attached to the bottom of the racing sled.
 It also acts as the seat for the athlete.